cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 IBC solves a widespread problem: cross-chain communication.
 This problem exists on public blockchains when exchanges wish to perform swaps.
 The problem arises early in the case of application-specific blockchains, where every asset is likely to emerge from its own purpose-built chain.
 Cross-chain communication is also a challenge in the world of private blockchains, in cases where communication with a public chain or other private chains is desirable.
 There are already IBC implementations for private blockchains [such as Hyperledger Fabric and Corda](https://www.hyperledger.org/blog/2021/06/09/meet-yui-one-the-new-hyperledger-labs-projects-taking-on-cross-chain-and-off-chain-operations).

 Cross-chain communication between application-specific blockchains in Cosmos creates the potential for high horizontal scaleability with transaction finality.
-These design features combined provide convincing solutions to well-known problems that plague other platforms, such as transaction costs, network capacity, and transaction confirmation finality.
+These design features provide convincing solutions to well-known problems that plague other platforms, such as transaction costs, network capacity, and transaction confirmation finality.

 ## Internet of blockchains